Malathion (Topical route)

-Malathion is applied to the hair and scalp to treat head lice infections.
-It acts by killing both the lice and their eggs.
+Malathion topical lotion is used to treat head lice infections.
+It belongs to the group of medicines known as pediculicides (medicines that kill lice).
+Malathion acts by killing both the lice and their eggs.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of malathion topical in children younger than 6 years of age.
 Safety and efficacy have not been established.
 However, use of this medicine in newborn and infants younger than 1 year of age is not recommended.

 No information is available on the relationship of age to the effects of malathion topical in geriatric patients.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.